mrhelgeklausen/Legacy-of-the-Hellriders/charactercreation/background.md

 on starting equipment.
 The character keeps any unspent GP as spare coin.

+**Sundered Shields**.
+When a Hellrider character wearing a non-magical shield is hit by a melee weapon attack, they can choose to have their shield destroyed and take no damage from the attack.

 <div style="padding: 20px;background-color: #fff8c4;color: #555;">
   <b>Ability score increases from elsewhere</b><br>